Learn how to use Events Viewer

 The Graph will display in a bar format all the events that occurred within a certain time period.
 These bars will group the events together, i.e. for a six-hour time period the bars represent a 10-minute time period; for a one-day time period the bars represent thirty minutes.
 The bars reflect the number of events that have happened in that time period.
 It does not represent the state of the system at that point in time.
 For example, if nothing happened between 3:00 pm and 4:00 pm, there would be no event - not a big green bar.

-Each bar can have up to four separate colours that represent different statuses:
+Each bar can have up to four separate colors that represent different statuses:

 - Red: CRITICAL Service Checks and DOWN Hosts